Skip to main content

 How to cite

-All Pinnacles users must agree to acknowledge the Pinnacles Cluster and the supporting NSF grant (NSF MRI, # 2019144) in talks, posters, manuscripts, and other forms of dissemination relying on results obtained from time on Pinnacles.
+All Pinnacles users must agree to acknowledge the Pinnacles Cluster in talks, posters, manuscripts, and other forms of dissemination relying on results obtained from time on Pinnacles.
 An example acknowledgement section is:

-This research [Part of this research] was conducted using Pinnacles (NSF MRI, # 2019144) at the Cyberinfrastructure and Research Technologies (CIRT) at University of California, Merced.
+This research [Part of this research] was conducted using the Pinnacles cluster, which is centrally funded by the University of California, Merced, and maintained by the Cyberinfrastructure and Research Technologies (CIRT) team at UC Merced.

 From time to time the Committee on Research Computing (CoRC) may request a report of publications and presentations authored by Pinnacles users that have included results of calculations on Pinnacles.
 This information may be used by CoRC in advertising and report documents, future proposals, and/or other materials related to research computing at UC Merced.